rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 The publisher publishes a stream to the server application called `live`.
 A mechanism will detect `publish` event, and register the stream name in the database.
 Subscriber polls periodically to see if there is a stream name available to subscribe to.
 When the response contains a stream name entry, the subscriber will connect to the server application `live` and play the stream.

-- `Push Data`: Client connects to a remote service or Red5 pro sharedObjects and awaits a push data containing information about resources.
+- `Push Data`: Client connects to a remote service or Red5 pro shared objects and awaits a push data containing information about resources.
 Once data is received, the client will access the resource using the data in the `push notification`.

 **Example**

 Publisher connects to the server application called `live` and acquires a SharedObject called `users`. the publisher then publishes a stream to the server application.
 On successful publish acknowledgment from the server, the publisher pushes the stream name into the shared object.Subscriber(s) also follow the same initialization sequence and acquires a SharedObject called `users`.
 As soon as publisher pushes data into the shared object, the server will push it to all connected clients.
 The subscribers can then read the stream name from the payload and play the stream.
 Subscribers that connect late will also receive the pushed data, as soon as they connect to the shared object.

-> You can also use any other third party push notification system such as Amazon SNS etc to relay the information between clients.
+> You can also use any other third-party push notification system such as Amazon SNS etc to relay the information between clients.

 #### ABR Subscription

 The abbreviation ABR stands for adaptive bitrate streaming.
 This is a feature used to distribute a stream to multiple clients having different bandwidths efficiently by matching an appropriate version (by quality) of the stream with each client.

 To use ABR, you need to first create a [stream provision using the Stream Manager API](https://red5pro.com/docs/autoscale/smapi-streamprovision). `Provisioning` implies, describing the different stream qualities that you want to generate.
 Once the original stream is published, the transcoder will accordingly generate ABR.
-Subsequently when you subscribe to the stream using the [Red5 pro HTML5 SDK](https://github.com/red5pro/streaming-html5), the client will automatically be switched to the appropriate quality based on its bandwidth.
+Subsequently, when you subscribe to the stream using the [Red5 pro HTML5 SDK](https://github.com/red5pro/streaming-html5), the client will automatically be switched to the appropriate quality based on its bandwidth.

-ABR is not supported for single server installs or even manual multi-server clusters.
+ABR is not supported for single-server installs or even manual multi-server clusters.
 If you need ABR, you need to use Red5 pro autoscaling. for more information, I recommend reading through the [ABR guide](https://red5pro.com/docs/streaming/abruserguide.html) and the use of [transcode nodes](https://red5pro.com/docs/autoscale/transcoder.html)

 > At the time of writing this, ABR is not supported for RTSP clients.
 Clients can subscribe to the stream quality of their choice manually.